 \subsection{Reward Model Training}

-\paragraph{Data.} As mentioned in Section~\ref{sec:pre}, we trained our \textbf{Master Reward Model} (\textbf{Master-RM}), by building upon the 160k instance dataset comprising $(q, a^*, r, y)$ tuples introduced by~\citet{su2025crossing}.
-In this dataset, each response $r$ is generated by the Qwen2.5-7B-base model, and the label $y$ is provided by a larger Qwen2.5-72B-Instruct, which acts as an LLM grader to judge the correctness.
+\paragraph{Data.} As mentioned in Section~\ref{sec:pre}, we trained our \textbf{master reward models} (\textbf{Master-RMs}), by building upon the 160k instance dataset comprising $(q, a^*, o, y)$ tuples introduced by~\citet{su2025crossing}.
+In this dataset, each response $o$ is generated by the Qwen2.5-7B-base model, and the label $y$ is provided by a larger Qwen2.5-72B-Instruct, which acts as an LLM grader to judge the correctness.

 We augment the original dataset with 20k anti-hacking examples.
-These are created by uniformly sampling 20k questions from the original data and regenerating responses via chain-of-thought (CoT)s prompting using the GPT-4o-mini API (version \texttt{2025-01-01-preview}).
+These are created by uniformly sampling $20k$ questions from the original data and regenerating responses via chain-of-thought (CoT) prompting using the GPT-4o-mini API (version \texttt{2025-01-01-preview}).
 The prompt template is listed in Table~\ref{tab:appendix:gpt4omini}.
-Next, each GPT response is truncated to its first sentence—typically a generic, solution-free reasoning header.
+Next, each GPT response is truncated to its first sentence (typically a generic, solution-free reasoning header).
 All 20k truncated responses are assigned a label of \texttt{NO} to reflect their invalid or meaningless nature.
 Several examples are presented below.